taeche/SoDoEx/wp-content/plugins/wp-store-locator/readme.txt

 If you use a caching plugin, or a service like Cloudflare, then make sure to flush the cache.

+= I can't dismiss the pop up asking me to join the mailing list, how do I fix this? =

+There is probably a JS error in the WP Admin area that prevents the pop up from being dismissed.
+Try for a second to switch back to a default WP theme, disable all other plugins, and then try to dismiss the newsletter pop up again.

 = Why does it show the location I searched for in the wrong country? =

 Some location names exist in more then one country, and Google will guess which one you mean.
 This can be fixed by setting the correct 'Map Region' on the settings page -> API Settings.